 - Supplies – you’ll need to make sure you have enough to hand to keep you going.
 Of course, you’ll be aware of how many you use at the moment, which will help to inform how many reusables you’ll need to buy

 With all of this in mind, if you are thinking of moving away from disposable products, there are plenty of reusable incontinence pads and pants out there, which come in sizes designed for all ages and needs.
+This will help you manage the costs of incontinence products.

 If this is something you’re considering for yourself or someone that you look after, and you need some guidance, we are always happy to help.